ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Qinyi Wang</strong></p>
     <p style="font-size: 18px; margin: 0;">Undergraduate student</p>
     <p style="font-size: 14px; margin-top: 5px;">
       Qinyi Wang is an undergraduate student at Yale University studying biology and global health.
-She is passionate about the intersection of global health and human rights, particularly health interventions in complex emergencies and pandemic preparedness in resource-constrained settings.
-She leads the Universities Allied for Essential Medicines and Friends of MSF chapters at Yale, and works as a part-time photographer for her residential college, Trumbull.
-Outside of school, Qinyi is enthusiastic about rock music, traveling, and the football club Arsenal.
+Her interests lie at the intersection of global health and human rights, with a focus on health interventions in complex emergencies and pandemic preparedness in resource-limited settings.
+She currently researches factors associated with SARS-CoV-2 vaccine uptake to inform more effective outbreak prevention and control.
+At Yale, she leads the Universities Allied for Essential Medicines and Friends of MSF chapters, and works as a photographer for Trumbull College.
+Outside of school, she is enthusiastic about rock music, traveling, and the football club Arsenal.
     </p>
   </div>
 </div>